wolfmanjm/RISC-V-RP2350-baremetal/README.md

 The build is done using Rake and by looking at the Rakefile you can see how to build the stuff, if Rake is not your thing.
+*NOTE* you will need to change DEFAULTTOOLSDIR in the Rakefile to point to where your risc-v assembler and tools are or call `rake RISCTOOLS=/usr/bin ...`

 By default the code links into RAM for ease of development using the gdb load command, to link for FLASH use `rake flash=1` this will also create a .uf2